Last updated: 2020-02-12 09:26:25PDF

 What is a scheduled snapshot?

-Is snapshot available in all availability zones?
+Is the snapshot feature available in all availability zones?

 How are snapshots billed?

-Do I need to unmount the disk or interrupt all reads and writes before creating snapshots?
+Do I need to unmount a disk or interrupt all reads and writes before creating a snapshot?

-No. You can create real-time snapshots while the disk is connected and in use, without affecting normal business operation.
-However, snapshots can only capture data that has been written into the cloud disk, not data cached in memory by applications or operating systems.
-To ensure all application data is captured, we recommend you suspend all disk I/O operations before creating snapshots.
-For cloud disk that is used as a system disk, we recommend you shut down the CVM first to create a more complete snapshot.
+No. You can create a real-time snapshot while the disk is connected and in use, without affecting normal business operation.
+However, the snapshot can only capture data that has been written into the cloud disk, not data cached in memory by applications or the operating system.
+To ensure all application data is captured, we recommend that you suspend all disk I/O operations before creating a snapshot.
+For a cloud disk that is used as a system disk, we recommend that you shut down the CVM to create a more complete snapshot.

 Does snapshot creation affect disk performance?

-Creating a snapshot will occupy a small amount of the disk I/O. We recommend you create snapshots when business is less rigorous.
+Creating a snapshot will occupy a small amount of the disk I/O. We recommend creating snapshots when business is slow.

-Snapshot creation time is influenced by factors such as the number of disk writes, and the underlying read-write operations.
+The time for creating a snapshot is subject to factors such as the number of disk writes, and the underlying read-write operations.
 It is hard to predict, but creating a snapshot does not affect your normal disk use.

 How do I roll back snapshots?

-Do I need to shut down the CVM to roll back snapshots?
+Do I need to shut down the CVM to roll back a snapshot?

-- For cloud disks that have been mounted on CVMs, you have to shut down CVMs during rollback.
+- For a cloud disk that has been mounted to a CVM, you have to shut down the CVM during rollback.

-- For cloud disks that are not yet mounted, you can directly perform rollback operations.
+- For a cloud disk that is not mounted, you can directly perform rollback.

 Can I read a previous snapshot to restore a cloud disk?

 Yes.
-You can use existing snapshots from any point in time to restore data, regardless of the snapshot’s point in time.
+You can use an existing snapshot created at any point in time to restore data, regardless of the snapshot’s point in time.

-Can you delete the source snapshot during its replication?
+Can I delete the source snapshot when it is being replicated?

-No. It can only be deleted after replication is complete.
+No. It can only be deleted after the replication is complete.

 Is the new snapshot still associated with the source snapshot’s source disk after replication is complete?

-After cross-region replication, the new snapshot and the source disk of the source snapshot are no longer associated.
-After replication, the rollback feature is unavailable for the new snapshot.
+After cross-region replication, the new snapshot is no longer associated with the source disk of the source snapshot.
+The rollback feature is unavailable for replicated snapshot.